fakezii/fakezii/README.md

 - 👋 Hi, I’m @fakezii / Jamie.
 I'm a college student in England studying game design, and teaching myself programming on the side.
-My main language is English but I can speak some German too.
+My main language is English aber ich kann auch etwas Deutsch sprechen.
 - 👀 I’m interested in becoming a programmer and getting my name out there.
-- 🌱 I’m currently learning how to use Unity, Unreal and C#.
+- 🌱 I’m currently learning how to use Unity alongside C#.
 - 📫 How to reach me - Discord Fakezii#8387.

 <!---